Preconditioned normal equations for solving discretised partial differential equations: Functional Analytic Perspective

-Analogously to \eqref{eq:specEquiv} we can show the following spectral equivalence
+Analogously to \eqref{eq:specEquiv} , we can show the following spectral equivalence

 Therefore, an ideal preconditioner is such that $(AP^{-1})^TT(AP^{-1}) = T$, i.e. $AP^{-1}$ is orthogonal with respect to the inner product induced by $T$.
-More generally, as stated by the following theorem, this implies that the convergence behaviour of preconditioned CG applied to \eqref{eq:normalPDE} is governed by the singular values of $AP^{-1}$ with respect to the inner product induced by $T$, or equivalently, the singular values of the matrix $CAP^{-1}$. \begin{theorem} The relative error at the $k$-th iteration of the CG method applied to the preconditioned equation
+More generally, as stated by the following theorem, this implies that the convergence behaviour of preconditioned CG applied to \eqref{eq:normalPDE} is governed by the singular values of $AP^{-1}$ with respect to the inner product induced by $T$, or equivalently, the singular values of the matrix $CAP^{-1}$.

+\bb{Weighting the normal equation by an SPD matrix, i.e. considering $A^T T A$ in place of $A^T A$, is a familiar device in the least-squares community, where the weight typically encodes measurement covariance or is chosen purely to precondition~ \cite{scotttuma2025sparse,bjorck2024numerical}; here, by contrast, $T$ is not a free parameter but is forced by the requirement that~\eqref{eq:normalPDE} is well posed as a map between the correct function spaces, which is what determines the associated normal PDE.}

+For any matrix $M$, it is possible to generalize the standard SVD \cite{horn} to the inner product induced by $T$.
+We define the SVD so that the $T$-singular values of $M$, denoted by $\sigma_{T,i}(M)$, are the square roots of the eigenvalues of the Gram matrix $T^{-1}M^TTM$.
+This leads to the decomposition $M = U \Sigma V^T T$, with $U^T T U = I$ and $V^T T V = I$, and \bb{$\Sigma$ a non-negative real} diagonal matrix.
+We refer to the set of $T$-singular values of $M$ as $\Sigma_T(M)$.
+The largest and smallest $T$-singular values are denoted by $\sigma_{T,\max}(M)$ and $\sigma_{T,\min}(M)$, respectively, and the $T$-condition number is defined as their ratio: $\kappa_T(M) = \sigma_{T,\max}(M)/\sigma_{T,\min}(M)$. \begin{remark} \b The SVD introduced above can be equivalently written as $M=U \Sigma V^T$, with $U^TTU = I$ and $V^TT^{-1}V = I$.
+That is, we can rewrite the definition of the $T$-SVD with a more standard notation, avoiding including $T$ in the definition, but imposing a notion of "$T^{-1}$- orthogonality" on $V$. \end{remark} \begin{theorem} The relative error at the $k$-th iteration of the CG method applied to the preconditioned equation